 The Best Miso Soup (みそ汁)

 This may be one of the best known Asian soup recipes of all time.
 And while there aren’t many steps to making this easy umami miso soup at home, you will definitely taste the difference from the store bought packets – or the instant stuff that gets brought out with the edamame at many corner sushi spots.
 This is my mom’s recipe, so it’s made with love – and tastes like home.
-Be sure to watch the video in the recipe card.
+Be sure to watch the video!
 My mom taught me the best technique for properly dissolving miso paste into broth.
 And I’m excited to share it with you!

 Easy Homemade Wonton Soup (馄饨汤)